 The Group does not have any restriction on the ability to access or use assets and settle liabilities of the associates and joint venture.

-As of March 31, 2021 and December 31, 2020, management assessed that the investments in associates and a joint venture are not impaired.
+As of March 31, 2022 and December 31, 2021, management assessed that the investments in an associate and a joint venture are not impaired.